Big Think Competition

 • attend a state school

-Winners will also all be invited to Oxford for the day where they will get to discuss their entries with subject tutors, have a tour of the college with current students and enjoy lunch in our dining hall.
+Winners will also be invited to visit Oxford on 30 June 2025, where they will have the opportunity to discuss their entries with subject tutors, take a tour of the College with current students, and enjoy lunch in our dining hall.

 How to enter: